WildMeOrg/codex-frontend/README.md

 Thanks to [Lokalise](https://lokalise.com/) for providing translation management services.

-Thanks to Emily Ke for her contributions.
+Thanks to Emily Ke and Madeleine Webb for their contributions.